China's 24,000 Indian Kailash Quota for 2026 Is Now Full: What It Means for Your Yatra

 It does not cover foreign passport holders (estimated at 5,000 for 2026) or Nepali nationals.
 It also does not cover the MEA-organised routes through Lipulekh or Nathu La, which are administered separately by the Indian government.

 The cap is administered on a first-permit-issued basis.
-Operators with passport scans, deposits paid, and visa applications already in process at the Chinese consulate sit ahead of those still gathering documents.
-By the time the cap is reached, late-applying pilgrims will be turned away regardless of how much they are willing to pay.
+Operators with passport scans, deposits paid, and visa applications already in process at the Chinese consulate were processed first.
+Now that the cap has been reached, pilgrims without an issued permit cannot be added this season, regardless of how much they are willing to pay.

 Why China Has Capped the Numbers